Curator Presentation – Columbia/Willamette Rock Garden Society

 In 2025 we celebrate the 20th anniversary of breaking ground at the Rogerson Clematis Garden.

-Our Quarterly Member Events for 2025, presented by FRCC curator Linda Beutler, follow the development of the garden, ending with a cake and ice cream social on the final sales day of 2025, October 4.
-This will be only one of many parties to come in 2025!
+Our Quarterly Member Events for 2025, presented by FRCC curator Linda Beutler, follow the development of the garden from 2005 to present day.

 The first Member Event begins with “Into Safe Hands: The Beginnings 2005-2007”, followed by a second presentation, “Clematis in New Zealand”, chronicling the native clematis Linda saw on her trip to New Zealand in November 2024, as well as the many cultivars seen in public and private gardens.